The very first video walkie talkie for desktop.

 Scott Liang - UX, UI, PM, CEO

-We found that we encountered a number of problems when working remotely:
+We found a number of key insights:

 We endeavored for Roger to have the following qualities: